-Point-and-shoot cameras run the gamut: they can be compact shooters that are affordable, simple to use, and pocket-size portable, or more robust pro models with longer zooms, better sensors, or full manual exposure controls.
+These run a wide gamut.
+They can be compact pocket shooters that are affordable and easy to use, or robust advanced models with long zooms, large sensors, and full manual controls.
+The one constant is a non-interchangeable lens.

 While some entry-level point-and-shoots can be found in the $100-$200 range, these typically won’t offer image quality that’s noticeably better than a modern smartphone.
 They will, however, offer features phones usually don’t have.
-Look for zoom lenses, rugged features, large sensors, and any features that stand out.
+Look for zoom lenses, large sensors, and any other features that stand out.

 For better quality, an advanced compact is the way to go.
-Look to cameras that use a 1-inch-type sensor, which start around $500 but can cost as much as $1,500.
-These bigger sensors record more light than the smaller units found in cheaper point-and-shoots (and phones, for that matter) and produce higher quality images as a result.
-The downside is that a larger sensor makes everything else about the camera, from the body to the lens, also larger, although engineers have figured out ways to keep things as compact as possible.
-While a one-inch sensor used to mean a 3x to 4x zoom, new technology has allowed for 10x zooms and even higher in front of those larger sensors.
-Sony started the move toward 1-inch sensors with its RX100 series, and other manufacturers have followed suit.
+Look to cameras that use a 1-inch-type sensor, which start around $500 but can cost as much as $1,500 or so.
+These bigger sensors produce higher quality images.
+The downside is that a larger sensor makes everything else about the camera, from the body to the lens, also larger.
+For this reason, you won’t often find long zooms and large sensors together in a compact body, although the engineers behind the Sony RX100 VI have done an impressive job, fitting a one-inch sensor and 24-200mm zoom into a pocketable camera.

 |Models to consider|